dygje/telegram-userbot/README.md

 # Telegram Userbot (MTProto)

 A modular Telegram userbot with automatic posting capabilities built with Python and PyroFork.
-This system enables automated messaging to Telegram groups with intelligent blacklist management and a modern web interface for configuration.
+This system enables automated messaging to Telegram groups with intelligent blacklist management and a modern Telegram Mini App interface for configuration.

 ## Features